-You’re paid to ride a bike and not just any bike but a top of the range one that’s cleaned and tuned daily by a mechanic.
-If you’ve had a hard day’s riding, a massage awaits.
-Roads are closed for you to race on, even the Champs Elysées are reserved, a privilege normally reserved for visiting heads of state.
+You’re paid to ride a bike, and not just any bike but a top of the range model that’s cleaned and tuned by a mechanic almost every day.
+If you’ve had a hard day’s riding a massage awaits.
+Roads are closed for you to race on, even the Champs Elysées are reserved, a privilege usually reserved for visiting heads of state.
 But has the fun gone out of it?
 Tom Dumoulin thinks so, Thibaut Pinot has said similar things and there are others who haven’t made the headlines who’d agree.

 Was it ever fun?
-Unlike other sports the early days of road cycling were not meant to be fun as cyclists rode in the blazing heat and into the night in order to reach checkpoints of the Tour de France, “Type 3 fun” but often the prize money was a lure, an alternative to working in a mine or toiling in the fields.
-No, the fun part would come later and long after the sport established and entrenched its culture of being among the hardest and toughest going but that is part of the fun, part of the attraction is racing over giant mountain passes or down cobbled tracks.
+Unlike other sports and games the early days of road cycling were not meant to be fun.
+Cyclists rode in the blazing heat and into the night in order to reach checkpoints of the Tour de France.
+At best “Type 3 fun” but often the prize money was a lure, an alternative to working in a mine or toiling in the fields.
+No, any fun parts would come long after the sport entrenched its culture of being among the hardest and toughest going… but that is part of the fun, part of the attraction is racing over giant mountain passes or down cobbled tracks.

 There are differences today compared to a previous generation of riders.
 There’s an all-encompassing aspect, a non-stop 24-7 surveillance side that the public don’t notice.
-Athletes log there Whereabouts every day for the WADA anti-doping controls, it’s only a few clicks but it’s an added stress and involves sharing data many would feel uncomfortable doing.
-Sure, every aspiring junior or U23 would like to have a nice problem like this but in time it’ll go from nice-problem-to-have to problem.
+Athletes log their Whereabouts for the WADA anti-doping controls, it’s only a few clicks but it’s an added stress and involves sharing data many would feel uncomfortable doing.
+Sure, every aspiring junior or U23 would sign up but in time it’ll go from nice-problem-to-have to problem.
 If it helps, imagine if you had to tell your employer where you’ll be on holiday, who you will spend Christmas with and if you make two clerical errors your career could be in the balance.

-Management techniques have come in, it’s Taylorism with everything being measured.
+Management techniques have arrived, it’s Taylorism with everything being measured.
 Training used to be something done in private, a long ride with some efforts along the way and hopefully you showed up fit for a race.
-Now riders are monitored daily as every ride is recorded, uploaded to a team server, analysed by coaching staff and can be rated by management.
-A sensible coach-athlete relationship will know that riders can’t meet every training goal, every day but the rider who could skip the last set of hill reps without anybody knowing and show up fresh to race is now the rider who feels like they still have to finish the tasks even if they’re not feeling it or worried if they don’t finish the job, someone else who can will replace them.
-There’s an assymetry to the data gathering too as there are many measures of work like watts, heart rate, time, speed, distance and more but attempts to measure fatigue are still primitive and imprecise.
+Now riders are monitored daily, every ride is recorded and uploaded to a team server so it can analysed by coaching staff and rated by management.
+A sensible coach-athlete relationship will know that riders can’t meet every training goal but the rider who could skip the last set of hill reps without anybody knowing and show up fresh to race is now the rider who feels like they still have to finish the tasks even if they’re not feeling it because their managers will notice.
+There’s an asymmetry to the data gathering too as there are many measures of work like watts, heart rate, time, speed, distance and more but attempts to measure fatigue are still primitive and imprecise.

 There are hundreds of pros, so hundreds of individual approaches.
 Cases like Tom Dumoulin taking a break make the headlines, as did Thibaut Pinot airing his frustrations the other day, but there are many more lower down the ranks who give up.
 Emilien Viennet, Campbell Flakemore and Marc Fournier quit in recent years for different reasons despite a promising career, they weren’t pushed out.
 Daan Olivier gave up, but had a come back and then stopped again.
 Lennard Kämna asked Sunweb for a career break.
 In part it’s normal, some who become carpenters, pilots or whatever find it’s not for them; and people in any role can suffer from depression.
 But sports is an interesting angle as what starts as a hobby, becomes a passion then turns into a job with the inevitable responsibilities.
 But this has long been so, what seems to be changing is the intensity of the sport: the season is longer and riders are tracked and measured like never before.
 So enjoy your bike ride this weekend, especially if nobody is paying you to go out.